 This is absolutely where the rubber meets the road.
 The staff of the Biltmore made us feel at home from check-in to check-out.
 All of the hotel and restaurant service employees gave us excellent service from the concierge to housekeeping.
 The staff of the Biltmore was always friendly with that can-do attitude.
 Hotels are buildings, it’s the people that make the difference.

-Our stay at the Arizona Biltmore was perfect.
+Our stay at the Arizona Biltmore was perfect, with the help of Flagstaff Hotel.
 If there were any problems, I would have mentioned them in this review and how the hotel solved them but there were none.
 Our accommodations were outstanding, the grounds in perfect condition and restaurant service exceeded our expectations.
 We enjoyed our stay and we will return again.